banastas/Side-Channels/README.md

 ## What You'll Find Here

-- **Articles Worth Your Time**: Three pieces per week that either change how you think about something or confirm you weren't crazy for thinking it in the first place
+- **Articles Worth Your Time**: Three pieces per week on AI, automation, and creative tech that either change how you think about something or confirm you weren't crazy for thinking it
-- **Photo of the Week**: One shot that tells a story better than I could explain it
+- **Photo of the Week**: Original photography - one shot that tells a story better than I could explain it
 - **Insight of the Week**: Production wisdom from someone who's been in enough status meetings to know which patterns repeat

-Topics tend to orbit around:
-- AI (the practical stuff, not the hype)
-- Automation (especially where it saves you from doing the same thing 40 times)
-- Creative production (lessons from the front lines)
-- Photography (when the light does something interesting)
+- **From the Archive**: Occasional stories from 20+ years in VFX and digital production - the lessons that stuck

 ## Recent Issues